Happy in a swarm

 Nutrition

-Obesity is one of the most common problems in birds living in human care.
-In the wild, budgerigars spend most of the day looking for food.
+Obesity is one of the most common problems in budgerigars living in human care.
+In the wild, budgerigars spend most of the day foraging for food.
 In doing so, they move around a lot.
 As pets, they can easily become obese if their bowl is constantly filled with grains.
-Although the commercially available grain food for budgerigars consists of a balanced mixture of seeds, it is still advisable to give the birds other food that contains little energy - such as green food.
+Although the commercially available grain food for budgerigars consists of a balanced mixture of seeds, it is still advisable to give the birds other food that contains little energy and keeps them busy - such as green food.
 A level teaspoon of grain food per bird per day is sufficient.
 Don't always just offer the food in a bowl, but in such a way that the birds can work for it.
 Scatter the grains on the floor of the cage or spread the bowls around the bird's room.
 This helps against boredom and lack of exercise and also prevents obesity.
 Although treats such as millet are popular, they are also very high in energy.
 To prevent excessive weight gain, you should only offer them to your birds very rarely.
-Fatty seeds such as hemp should also be fed sparingly.
+You should also feed fatty seeds such as hemp sparingly.
 Energy-rich treat sticks, which often contain honey or sugar as well as high-fat seeds, should not be offered to your birds at all.

 Obesity is a common problem with budgies kept indoors, especially females.
 It can seriously endanger their health and cause illness.